saltstack/salt/doc/topics/tutorials/writing_tests.rst

 There are a couple of requirements, in addition to Salt's requirements, that need to be installed in order to run Salt's test suite.
-You can install these additional requirements using the files located in the ``salt/requirements`` directory, depending on your relevant version of Python:
+You can install these additional requirements using the files located in the ``salt/requirements`` directory:

 .. code-block:: bash

-    pip install -r requirements/dev_python27.txt
-    pip install -r requirements/dev_python34.txt
+    pip install -r requirements/tests.txt

 To be able to run integration tests which utilizes ZeroMQ transport, you also need to install additional requirements for it.
 Make sure you have installed